In this Gardener's HQ guide, we'll explore cultivating Alyssum plants in your garden, indoor spaces, and other settings.

-The common names for the Hardy perennial Alyssum include Gold-dust, basket of gold and Madwort.
+The common names for the Hardy perennial and annual Alyssum plant genus include Gold-dust, Basket of gold, Sweet Alyssum, and Madwort.

 Alyssum photograph by Wallygrom.

 Alyssum plants are a member of the Brassicaceae family, so are related to cabbages and mustards.

 Alyssum saxatile is a perennial.
 Basket-of-Gold grows to about 6 to 12 inches (15-30 cm) tall.
 It features grey-green leaves and clusters of yellow flowers in spring.

 This plant thrives in a location with full sun and well-drained soil.
 It's ideal for rock gardens, borders, or as a ground cover.

 Alyssum maritimum is now known as Lobularia maritima, and is an annual plant.
 It reaches a height of 3 to 6 inches (7-15 cm).
 Sweet Alyssum has linear leaves and clusters of small, white, fragrant flowers.

 It prefers to grow in full sun and like good drainage.
 It can also be used in rock gardens, borders, or as a ground cover.